mhzhao/beamer_black/README.md

 Newest fixing
 Fixed indicator spacing problem, but the maxium section supporting is 10 for indicator.
-To show the indicator, one need compile twice pdflatex & lualatex compiling can give the correct time showing, but not xelatex If interruptted during the compiling, one need delete mhstar.tex, fix your problem, then compile twice to show the progress indicator
+To show the indicator correctly, one need compile three times!!! pdflatex & lualatex compiling can give the correct time showing, but not xelatex If interruptted during the compiling, fix your problem, then compile twice to show the progress indicator, if not work, try three times